elfry2/kami/README.md

 - ```<CR>``` (expand snippets) -> ```;'``` in insert mode

 ## Troubleshooting
 - **Lualine arrows not showing, only rectangles; missing icons, etc.** The script has installed Hack Nerd Font Mono on your system.
-Configure your terminal to use it or another nerd font of your choice.
+Configure your terminal to use it or another nerd font of your choice